openwfm/wrf-sfire-docs/docs/accounts.md

 This is needed for reporting to the funding agency (annual reports, quad charts, PI meetings, etc.)

 ## Resources and Allocations
-**To encourage early use, storage and core time limits are not enforced for an initial period - we want you to work here**!
-They will be activated in future as needed to keep the resources available fairly for everyone.
+**To encourage early use, storage and core time limits are not enforced for an initial period - we want you to work here!
+Home directories over** They will be activated in future as needed to keep the resources available fairly for everyone.

 ### Storage
 **Users are responsible for maintaining copies of their important files elsewhere.
-Files can be lost, even with backups.**
+Files can be lost, even with backups.

-* **Home directories** – 25GB, more with an allocation request.
-Backed up weekly, keeping 4 backups from various times.
-Home directories are `/home/user`, usually implemented as soft links.
+* **Home directories** – 25GB.
+Home directories are `/home/user`, implemented as soft links into disk partitions for each department.
+Home directories up to 2GB are backed up occasionally. **Home directories over 25GB are not backed up.**
-* **Project storage** -  250GB, more with an allocation request. **Not backed up.** Project directories are in  `/storage/department/projects/name`, often implemented as soft links.
-A project directory can be shared between a group of users.
+* **Project storage** -  250GB. **Not backed up.** Project directories are in  `/storage/department/projects/name`, often implemented as soft links.
+We can make project directories which can be shared between a group of users.
 * **Scratch** - no limit, not backed up.
 Files with oldest access date will be purged automatically when the scratch space usage is over 80%.
 Please make your own subdirectories in `/scratch`.

+Use the command `du -sh` in a directory to see how much space you are using.
+Home directories and most project directories are on a storage which is using space very effieciently, so the space used can be much less than the actual size of your files as reported by `ls -l`.

 ### Cores
 * **Small** - up to 30,000 Alderaan core hours, max 128 concurrent cores per user, standard storage.
 Automatic with an account.